Wawavoun/Amstrad-CPC-FPU-board/Software/README.md

-A library for use the board with Microsot Bascom (Basic compiler) and Fortran-80.
+A library for use the board with Microsoft Bascom (Basic compiler) and Fortran-80.
 I have test it under CPM Plus.

 Usage :